deniskovalchuk/vs-status-center-notification/README.md

 to display progress in the Visual Studio status bar and demonstrates that [`CompletionActions.RetainAndNotifyOnRanToCompletion`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.taskstatuscenter.completionactions?view=visualstudiosdk-2022)
 **does not** provide an additional visual notification upon task completion.

-The following is a comparison of the behaviors of `CompletionActions.RetainOnRanToCompletion` and `CompletionActions.RetainAndNotifyOnRanToCompletion`:
+The following is a comparison of the behaviors of `RetainOnRanToCompletion` and `RetainAndNotifyOnRanToCompletion`:

-1. `CompletionActions.RetainOnRanToCompletion`
+1. `RetainOnRanToCompletion`

     Documentation:
     `After the task associated with this flag runs to completion it is retained in the Task Status Center UI.`

     ![RetainOnRanToCompletion](https://github.com/deniskovalchuk/vs-status-center-notification/blob/main/Images/RetainOnRanToCompletion.gif)

-2. `CompletionActions.RetainAndNotifyOnRanToCompletion`
+2. `RetainAndNotifyOnRanToCompletion`

     Documentation:
     `After the task associated with this flag runs to completion it is retained in the Task Status Center UI and a visual notification is provided to the user indicating the task completed.`

-    **However, no additional visual notification is shown upon task completion:**
+    **However, no additional visual notification is provided upon task completion:**

     ![RetainAndNotifyOnRanToCompletion](https://github.com/deniskovalchuk/vs-status-center-notification/blob/main/Images/RetainAndNotifyOnRanToCompletion.gif)